 lines 113-115: Please provide a reference for this Medicare factoid.
 Also, delete 'stable such as, for example,' and replace with 'stable, similar to'.

-Reference added to the text and grammar fixed.
+Reference added to the text and grammar corrected.

 lines 125-126: Label axes with 'beta' and 'V' parameter names, for consistency.